 Your first grader made big leaps in reading and math this year!
-He’s probably looking forward to a break from the school routine.
-But don’t let your child take a break from learning.
-Research shows that over the summer, kids lose a lot of the knowledge and skills they worked so hard to learn during the school year.
-It’s a phenomenon called “summer learning loss,” and over time, that loss adds up and can have a negative long-term impact on your child’s success in school.
+They’re probably looking forward to a break from the school routine.
+But don’t let your child take a complete break from learning — just make it fun!

-Here are some fun ways you and your family can help your child keep learning this summer so that he starts second grade ready to learn new skills.
+Here are some fun activities you and your family can do to help your child practice key skills this summer.

 Learning activities for the summer before 2nd grade